sante-numerique/atelier/Octobre_ Tang/README.md

 Please be aware that some some lines are missing.
 This is intentional and will be filled by the participants during the presentation.
 The hand-on part of this tutorial includes two Colab notebooks.

 1) Pretrain molecular representations
-Background : TorchDrug-Website_Pretrain_molecular_representations
+Background : TorchDrug-Website_Pretrain_molecular_representations: https://torchdrug.ai/docs/tutorials/pretrain
-Colab notebook : Google-Colab_Pretrain_molecular_representations
+Colab notebook : Google-Colab_Pretrain_molecular_representations: https://colab.research.google.com/drive/1jCCQYGq5ladDgysN3fGFmNMr_9-hEb_L

 2) De novo molecule design & beam search:
 Background : TorchDrug-Website_De_novo_design